panzerdp/dmitripavlutin.com/content/posts/071-import-twice/index.md

 When the `consumer` module runs, what is the content of variables `counter1` and `counter2`?

-To answer the question, first, you need to understand how a JavaScript module is evaluated and imported.
+To answer the question, first, you need to understand how a JavaScript evaluates and imports modules.

 ## 1. Module evaluation